Getting ready for Prep with our Speech Pathologists and Occupational Therapists

 At this time of year, “Prep Readiness” is a hot topic; but what does being “Prep Ready” actually mean?

-Our Speech Pathologists and Occupational Therapists at Cooee Speech Pathology, can help make sure your little one is “Prep Ready”.
+Our Speech Pathologists and Occupational Therapists at Cooee Speech Pathology, can help parents know more about how developmental skills are used to learn academic skills at school.

 When we think of a child who is “Prep Ready”, we think of a child who is transitioning from developing their language skills to using their language to learn.
 Up until the age of 5, children are in a ‘developing language’ stage; that is, they are learning how to use their language.

-At around age 5, a shift takes places, whereby instead of learning language, they begin to use their language to learn.
+At around age 5, a shift takes places, whereby instead of a focus on learning new language, they begin to use their language to learn.
 This prepares them for the classroom, where almost all classroom learning relies on oral language.

 In order to learn to read and write, students need strong speech production and phonological awareness skills; as well as strong oral language skills.